 Reflectors and refractors are the two main types here.
 Basically, reflectors use mirrors to gather light and refractors use lenses.
 Appearance-wise, refractor telescopes are long and thin and reflector telescopes are usually short and stout.
 The good thing about Newtonian reflectors is that they combat chromatic aberration (a distortion seen as a rainbow around objects in the view, which can be a problem with a refractor telescope) ¹.

 The Dobsonian is a reflector type.
 Many amateurs recommend Dobsonians for beginners because they are a simple set up and have an aperture size that offers more value for money.
-See our review here.
+See our review of the advantages and disadvantages here.

 2. Aperture Size

 The aperture size refers to the diameter of the primary light-gathering lens or mirror.
 The sharpness and brightness of the view improve with the size of the aperture.
 Though, the larger the aperture size, the more you will pay for the telescope.

 3. Focal ratio (f)